 Intimate relationships exist when two people are physically or emotionally close to each other.
 While the term “intimate relationship” usually implies sexual activity, it can also refer to a relationship that involves more than just sexual activity.
-Because they involve emotional connections with a partner, relationships with authentic intimacy continue to play an important role in the overall human experience.
-This can include romance, physical or sexual attraction, sexual activity, or emotional support, as well as assisting people in developing strong interpersonal relationships.
+Because they involve emotional connections with a partner, relationships with authentic intimacy continue to play an essential role in the overall human experience.
+This can include romance, physical or sexual attraction, sexual activity, emotional support, and assisting people in developing strong interpersonal relationships.
 So let’s define physical intimacy.

 What is Physical Intimacy

 Another factor to consider is the inclusion of physical intimacy in human sexuality.
-According to reports, most people desire physical intimacy of some kind at some point in their lives, as it is a natural part of human sexuality.
-Because this is most often sensual touching of some kind, it necessitates an entry into another person’s personal space, and it could be an emotional or sexual act ranging from hugs to kisses to sexual intercourse.
+According to reports, most people desire physical intimacy at some point in their lives, as it is a natural part of human sexuality.
+Because this is most often sensual touching of some kind, it necessitates an entry into another person’s personal space.
+It could be an emotional or sexual act ranging from hugs to kisses to sexual intercourse.

-This type of emotional or sensual touching contributes to the release of oxytocin, dopamine, and serotonin.
+This emotional or sensual touching contributes to the release of oxytocin, dopamine, and serotonin.
 The release of these feel-good hormones can help with stress relief, blood pressure control, and even pain relief.
-These are some of the ways that physical intimacy can benefit many people’s health.
-There is also an increase in feelings of loneliness or sadness when there is no physical intimacy in life.
+These are some ways physical intimacy can benefit many people’s health.
+There is also an increase in loneliness or sadness when there is no physical intimacy.

 Related Article: PHYSICAL AFFECTION: Meaning, Types & How to Show It